SpenceKonde/megaTinyCore/megaavr/libraries/Wire/README.md

 ## Pin Mappings
 Like most peripherals, an alternatie pin mapping is available for TWI on all 1-series parts with at least 14 pins; this is configured using the Wire.swap() or Wire.pins() methods.
 Both of them achieve the same thing, but differ in how you specify the set of pins to use.
 This should be called **before** Wire.begin().

-The available pins will depend on the specific part.
-Pins shown in the order SCL, SDA.

 | Series           | Default (0) | Alternate (1) |
 |------------------|-------------|---------------|